-The definitive smart play by the heavy-equipment engineering company was to utilise the “one-vendor” concept.
+The definitive smart play by the heavy-equipment engineering company was to utilize the “one-vendor” concept.
 This ensured smooth automation integration, and easier future updating and servicing of both software and hardware installations.

 Not every WMS developer vendor can claim experience in these processes.
 Take your time in looking for a vendor with a similar attitude towards business and corporate culture as your own.

 Perhaps there are greater lessons to be learned by making mistakes.
 But when it comes to bringing a Warehouse Management Solution to your business, take the right steps and allow your company to be a class example in how to do it right the first time.